Boumlik-Brahim/Inception/README.md

 1. **`version`**:

-    The version field in the docker-compose.yml file specifies the version of the docker-compose file format that is being used.
+    The version field specifies the version of the docker-compose file format that is being used.
 This field is optional but recommended, as it allows docker-compose to check compatibility with the version of the tool that you are using.

     The general syntax for the version field in the docker-compose.yml file is: `version: <version_number>`